SebastianBotha/HMM_Trading/new_data.md

 ⸻

-3. Sector Rotation Signals
+3. Sector Rotation Signals - Done

 A) XLY/XLP (Discretionary vs. Staples), XLP/SPY, XLU/SPY, XLF/SPY
 	1. How to Implement
 	•	Ratio of Prices: e.g., XLY_Close / XLP_Close.
-	•	Rolling % Change: e.g., use a 5-day or 10-day return of the ratio.
+	•	Rolling % Change: e.g., use a 10-day return of the ratio.
 	•	Z-score or Normalized Spread: If you prefer each feature in a comparable scale, subtract a rolling mean and divide by rolling std.
 	2. Why it Helps
 	•	When cyclical (XLY) outperforms defensive (XLP), it suggests bullish sentiment.